 If a vehicle owner thinks that he or she is entitled to an adjustment of his or her excise for any of the reasons which follow, he or she should pay the bill in full to avoid interest and charges for late payment.
 If an abatement is subsequently granted, a refund will be made to the taxpayer.
 Filing the abatement application, however, does not stay the collection of the tax.
 Applications for abatement are made to the Board of Assessors, and must be received by the assessors' within three years after the excise was due, or one year after the excise was paid, whichever is later.
 Taxpayers must file on time to preserve their right to an abatement and to appeal.
 When an abatement is granted, the excise bill is prorated by the month.
 If an abatement is denied by the local assessors, the denial can be appealed to the Appellate Tax Board of the Commonwealth of Massachusetts.

-If your motor vehicle is sold or traded: If an excise bill is issued for a vehicle which has been sold, the seller must return the plates to the Registry of Motor Vehicles to get a return plate receipt, and file with the assessors an application for abatement, together with the return plate receipt and the bill of sale.
+If an excise bill is issued for a vehicle which has been sold, the seller must return the plates to the Registry of Motor Vehicles to get a return plate receipt, and file with the assessors an application for abatement, together with the return plate receipt and the bill of sale.
 If the plates were transferred to a new vehicle, the application for abatement must be accompanied by the bill of sale and a copy of the registration for the new vehicle.

-If your motor vehicle is stolen: If the vehicle is stolen and not recovered within thirty days, the owner will be entitled to an abatement if the theft was reported to the local police within 48 hours of the discovery of the theft.
+If the vehicle is stolen and not recovered within thirty days, the owner will be entitled to an abatement if the theft was reported to the local police within 48 hours of the discovery of the theft.
 After thirty days, the owner must surrender the registration to the Registry of Motor Vehicles and receive a lost plate affidavit.
 The lost plate affidavit and a copy of the police report of the theft should be presented to the Board of Assessors.
 Documentation from the insurance company attesting to the theft is acceptable in place of the police report.

-If your motor vehicle is totaled: If the vehicle is declared a total loss due to an accident, the plates must be returned to the Registry of Motor Vehicles to receive a return plate receipt, or the registration must be surrendered to receive a lost plate affidavit.
+If the vehicle is declared a total loss due to an accident, the plates must be returned to the Registry of Motor Vehicles to receive a return plate receipt, or the registration must be surrendered to receive a lost plate affidavit.
 Either of these, together with documentation as to the disposition of the vehicle (e.g., a copy of the insurance company settlement or a receipt or bill of sale from a junkyard), must accompany the application for abatement filed with the assessors.

-If you move: You must pay the excise to the community in which the vehicle was principally garaged as of January 1st.
+You must pay the excise to the community in which the vehicle was principally garaged as of January 1st.
 Motor vehicle excise bills are not prorated for a person moving within Massachusetts.
 If you moved out of state and registered your motor vehicle in a new state, a plate return receipt must be obtained, and submitted to the assessors with the application for abatement and copy of the new registration.